tts2k/screp/README.md

 sense of exploitation that is of primary interest to moral and political philosophers."
 ```

+#### Troff output
-#### If you prefer to read from your terminal, screp can output Troff with ms macro.
+If you prefer to read from your terminal, screp can output Troff with ms macro.
 Using it should be the same, more or less
 ![simplicity](docs/simplicity.gif)

 #### Leveraging the power of [Groff](https://www.gnu.org/software/groff/), you can also turn the output into a pdf file